doctorfree/nvim-lazyman/README.md

-  printf "\n    -W indicates install and initialize all 'Extra' Neovim configurations" printf "\n    -x 'conf' indicates install and initialize nvim-starter 'conf' config" printf "\n       'conf' can be one of:" printf "\n           'Minimal', 'StartBase', 'Opinion', 'Lsp', 'Mason', or 'Modular'" printf "\n    -X indicates install and initialize all nvim-starter configs" printf "\n    -y indicates do not prompt, answer 'yes' to any prompt" printf "\n    -z indicates do not run nvim after initialization" printf "\n    -Z indicates do not install Homebrew, Neovim, or any other tools"
+  printf "\n    -W indicates install and initialize all 'Extra' Neovim configurations" printf "\n    -x 'conf' indicates install and initialize nvim-starter 'conf' config" printf "\n       'conf' can be one of:" printf "\n       'Minimal', 'StartBase', 'Opinion', 'StartLsp', 'StartMason', or 'Modular'" printf "\n    -X indicates install and initialize all 'Starter' configs" printf "\n    -y indicates do not prompt, answer 'yes' to any prompt" printf "\n    -z indicates do not run nvim after initialization" printf "\n    -Z indicates do not install Homebrew, Neovim, or any other tools"